openlibraryenvironment/listener-openurl/doc/invocation.md

 ## Starting the service

-Also in the `src` directory.
 You can run the service using a preselected logging configuration using `yarn start`, or manually using:

-	node listener-openurl.js
+	node src/listener-openurl.js

 By default, the listener uses the configuration file `config/openurl.json`; however, if another file is named on the command line, then that configuration is used instead:

-	node listener-openurl.js path/to/some/other/config.json
+	node src/listener-openurl.js path/to/some/other/config.json

 There are no other command-line options.